Baalakay/aws-cli-create-refresh-profiles-with-mfa/README.md

    - **No commas needed** between entries in the Bash array
    - Each entry should be on its own line for readability

-3. Run the setup script again: `setup-aws-profiles.sh`
+3. Run the setup script again: `aws-setup-cli-profiles.sh`

 ## Security Features